BatmanPriddy/TravelCTMExamProject/README.md

-Soon to be snazzy code for Travel CTM API exam solution
+Travel CTM API exam solution, light on the cruft, heavy on the awesome